-2 In line with Cabral and Mata (2003), the disadvantages cause the firm size distribution (FSD) to be right skewed.
+$^{^2}$ In line with Cabral and Mata (2003), the disadvantages cause the firm size distribution (FSD) to be right skewed.

-(Himmelberg and Petersen, 1994; Hyytinen and Toivanen, 2005; Savignac, 2008; Mohnen et al., 2008) and firm size distribution (Angelini and Generale, 20083; Cabral and Mata, 2003).
+Generale, 20083; Cabral and Mata, 2003).
 In general, these studies demonstrate that small firms are more severely affected than their larger counterparts by financial constraints.

 At the micro level, recent empirical evidence has been presented.
-Using panel data on French manufacturing firms, Musso and Schiavo (2008) propose a new approach for identifying and measuring the degree of financial constraints faced by firms and they use it to investigate the effect of these constraints on firm survival and development.
-These authors found that (1) financial constraints significantly increase the probability of exiting the market, (2) access to external financial resources has a positive effect on the growth of firms in terms of sales, capital stock and employment, (3) financial constraints are positively related to productivity growth in the short-run.
+Using panel data on French manufacturing firms, Musso and Schiavo (2008) found that (1) financial constraints significantly increase the probability of exiting the market, (2) access to external financial resources has a positive effect on the growth of firms in terms of sales, capital stock and employment, (3) financial constraints are positively related to productivity growth in the short-run.
 We interpret this last result as a sign that firms suffering constraints need to cut costs in order to generate the resources they cannot raise on the financial markets.
-When using a dataset for a panel of Bulgarian firms to study the empirical relationship between access to external finance and productivity, Gatti and Love (2008) find that access to credit has a significant positive impact on firm productivity in Bulgaria.
+When using a dataset for a panel of Bulgarian firms to study the empirical relationship between access to external finance and productivity, Gatti and Love (2008) find that access to credit has a significant and positive impact on firm productivity in Bulgaria.
 In the case of Italy, Nucci et al. (2004) report evidence pointing to the causal effect of financial structure on a firm's propensity to innovate and on its productivity.
-Furthermore, these authors show that the relationship between leverage and productivity is non-linear, being dependent on some firm-specific characteristics such as the share of short-run bank debt and the lower liquidity in relation to total assets.
+Furthermore, these authors show that the relationship between leverage and productivity is non-linear, but rather is dependent on certain firm-specific characteristics such as the share of short-run bank debt and the lower liquidity in relation to total assets.